sayujjain04/takehome_collectwise/README.md

 # Debt Collector

 Debt Collector is a debt payment negotiation chatbot designed to simplify installment plan management.
-The core functionality is rock-solid—handling variable payment terms such as monthly, weekly, or biweekly.
-While the UI/UX is kept minimalistic, the focus is on delivering accurate payment term calculations and seamless integration with the payment system.
+The core functionality is handles variable payment terms such as monthly, weekly, or biweekly.
+While the UI/UX is kept minimalistic, the focus is on delivering accurate payment term calculations and integrations with the payment system.

 ## Key Features